 Why we study lifespan

-Almost all the lifespan evidence underpinning European repairability policy comes from Western and Northern Europe.
+Almost all the lifespan evidence underpinning European repairability and Ecodesign policy comes from Western and Northern Europe.
 Central and Eastern Europe is nearly invisible in the literature — yet the rules calibrated on that evidence apply here too.
-Our research series tries to close that gap.
-Here is a digest of the five studies our methodology builds on.
+Our research series aims to close that gap systematically.
+Below is a digest of the six studies our methodology builds on, including the main quantitative results and links to the full manuscripts.

 1. Lifespan of major household appliances in Czech households

-This study combines a review of the international literature with our own survey of Czech households across four categories: washing machines, refrigerators, dishwashers, and tumble dryers.
+This study combines a review of the international lifespan literature with our own survey of Czech households across four categories: washing machines, refrigerators, dishwashers, and tumble dryers.
 It is the first multi-appliance comparison from the Czech Republic — until now, Czech data was essentially absent from European durability debates.
-The results show where Czech experience matches EU reference lifetimes and where it diverges.
+The study shows for which categories Czech experience matches the reference lifetimes used in EU policy and where it diverges, creating a comparative baseline for the regional durability and repairability debate.

-Why it matters: the reference lifespans the EU builds policy on (e.g. in Ecodesign) cannot simply be transplanted to the Czech market.
+Why it matters: the reference lifespans the EU builds policy on (e.g. in Ecodesign) cannot simply be transplanted to the Czech market — regional transferability is an empirical question, not an assumption.

-2. Washing machine lifespan: first evidence from Central and Eastern Europe
+2. Washing machine lifespan: the first estimate from Central and Eastern Europe

 The washing machine is the most studied appliance in European durability research — yet no published estimate had ever come from Central and Eastern Europe.
-This study provides the first Czech estimate of washing machine lifespan, based on a household survey and lifespan modelling, benchmarked against the Western European evidence base.
+This study provides the first Czech estimate of washing machine lifespan, based on a household survey and Weibull lifespan modelling, benchmarked against the Western European evidence base.
+It also clarifies how survey-based lifespan estimates should be interpreted for circular-economy and WEEE analysis.

 Why it matters: waste and repair policy for large appliances rests on data whose regional transferability nobody had tested.
 Now somebody has.